-Fran Drescher, Donny and Marie Osmond Make Surprise Appearances at Caper 2011by Paul Mitchell Schools on 2/16/2011
+Fran Drescher, Donny and Marie Osmond Make Surprise Appearances at Caper 2011Posted By Paul Mitchell Schools

 Fran Drescher, Donny and Marie Osmond, and motivational speaker Kathy Buckley were just a few of the stars onstage at Paul Mitchell Schools’ 26th annual Caper event.
 Held February 9–10 at Caesar’s Palace in Las Vegas, the smoke-free, alcohol-free, hands-on educational extravaganza drew over 2,300 students (known as “Future Professionals”) who earned the trip by selling more than $2.8 million in specially packaged Paul Mitchell products.

 Top leaders in and out of the professional beauty industry delivered two days of nonstop education, motivation, and inspiration.
 On day one, an hour before show time, the doors opened and Future Professionals raced inside to grab great seats, filling the room with sky-high energy as they waited for the magic to begin.

 Paul Mitchell Cofounder and Chairman John Paul DeJoria, Co-owner Angus Mitchell, Global Artistic Director Robert Cromeans, and Paul Mitchell Schools Dean and Cofounder Winn Claybaugh kicked things off with a warm welcome, then introduced three riveting stage shows whose “What Inspires You?” theme brought the audience to their feet.